 Any poem performed in a slam in a previous Hullabaloo festival can not be presented again in competition.

-You can use poems in Indie Finals that you’ve used in the team competition and vice versa.
-They are considered separate competitions.
+You can use poems in Underground Indies that you’ve used in the team competition and vice versa.
+Underground Indies and the Team Bouts are considered separate competitions.

 Explanation of Details & Hypotheticals for Rules Nerds